 Primary producers, also called autotrophs, make up the foundation of the food chain of any ecosystem, including the tropical rain forest, because they produce their own food through photosynthesis and provide energy to other levels of the food chain.
 Photosynthesis occurs through a process involving sunlight, carbon dioxide and water.
-The tropical rain forests hosts more than 50 percent all the animal and plant species in the world.
-Some producers in the tropical rain forest include trees, algae and rattan.
+The tropical rain forest hosts more than 50 percent all the animal and plant species in the world.
+Some forest producers in this area include trees, algae and rattan.

 Trees in the tropical rain forest make up a large population of primary producers.
 These trees include cecropia trees, strangler figs and ceiba trees.
 Cecropia trees are extremely common tropical rain forest trees that grow at an incredibly fast speed.
 They produce long fruits that transfer seeds through animal digestive tracts that end up at their newly fertilized growing area farther away from their parent tree than water or wind could have carried them.

 Algae are the ancestors of all land plants of today.
 Simple cellular plants, they have no stems, roots or flowers.
 They are commonly found on the surfaces of bodies of water, though they are also found in tropical rain forests, particularly blue-green algae, because these environments are so moist and rich in nutrients.
 Small algae tend to grow as parasites below the cuticle of leaves on rain forest trees.

 Rattan is a woody vine that grows up from the forest floor, using trees as support to reach the rain forest canopy to reach sunlight.
 Spines on their leaves help them climb up the trees.
 These vines can grow as high as 600 feet and be as wide as 1.5 inches.

 Difference Between Producers and Detritivores

 Detritivores are also at the base of the food pyramid, making it confusing as to the difference between producers and detritivores.
-Detritivores include fungi, viruses and bacteria.
-They feed on dead plants, insects and animals, in effect breaking them down and helping them decay into simpler forms so they can be recycled in the energy cycle.
+Detritivores include examples of decomposers like fungi, viruses and bacteria.
+They feed on dead plants, insects, and animals, in effect breaking them down and helping them decay into simpler forms so they can be recycled in the energy cycle.